demystifyfp/demystifyfp/content/fsharp/series/fstweet/dotliquid-setup.md

 2. The second option is leveraging our build script to copy the entire `views` directory to the `build` directory.

-We are going to use the later one as it is an one time work rather than fiddling with the properties every time when we add a new content file
+We are going to use the latter one as it is a one time work rather than fiddling with the properties whenever we add a new liquid template file.

 To do this let's add a new Target in the FAKE build script called `Views` and copy the directory the FAKE's `CopyDir` function